KrisSiegel/msngr.js/README.md

 ### So what are activities anyway?
 An activity is simply a registered method, executed synchronously, designed to be called before payload delivery should any properties within the message object match the registered method's property.

 For example the built-in DOM activity is registered with the 'dom' property.
 Therefore anytime someone emits a message with the 'dom' property the registered method is called before being delivered.
-This allows to extending msngr.js in various ways without changing any method signatures.
+This allows extending msngr.js in various ways without changing any method signatures.

 For instance if you want to create an activity that added two numbers together.